xtrcode/ansible-role-postgresql/README.md

 postgres_data_dir_move: false
 ```

-Controls wether the data directory should be moved upon first-run.
-Leave as is to keep the default location.
+Controls weather the data directory should be moved upon first-run.
+Leave as is, to keep the default location.

 _When the data dir is moved, a lock-file is placed in the default location (src) to prevent additional moves on consecutive runs_